+- Travel alone.

+- Drive a car or ride a bicycle.

+- Operate machinery (including domestic appliances such as a kettle).

+- Climb ladders.

+- Make important decisions; sign any business or legal documents.

+- Drink alcohol.

-- Travel alone - Drive any vehicle e.g. car, scooter or ride a motorcycle or bicycle - Operate machinery (including domestic appliances such as a kettle) - Climb ladders - Make important decisions, sign any business or legal documents - Drink alcohol - Return to work within 12 hours of treatment.
+- Return to work within 12 hours of treatment.
 Your general health and any medicines you are taking may increase the time you need off work.